justGibby16/MO-IT101-Group-8/README.md

 Overview

-The MotorPH Payroll System is a console-based Java application designed to simulate a structured payroll processing system for a company.
+The Payroll System is a console-based Java application designed to simulate a structured payroll processing system for MotorPH.
 The program supports multiple user roles and processes employee payroll based on attendance records and government-mandated deductions.

 This enhanced version improves upon the original implementation by focusing on efficiency, modularity, scalability, and code readability, in line with best programming practices.